hasura/graphql-engine/manual/tutorial/explore-hasura-cluster.rst

 data
 ^^^^
-The data microservice on Hasura exposes an HTTP/JSON API over a PostgreSQL database.
+The data microservice on Hasura exposes an HTTP/JSON API and a GraphQL API over a PostgreSQL database.

 filestore
 ^^^^^^^^^
-The filestore microservice lets users upload and store files on the Hasura project and also download when required.
+The filestore microservice lets users upload and store files on the Hasura cluster and also download when required.

 gateway
 ^^^^^^^
 This microservice exposes your project to the outside world.
 It authenticates and redirects external requests to the appropriate microservice inside the cluster.

 le-agent
 ^^^^^^^^